minkcv/vm/docs/vaporlang.md

     xposition = yposition = 0;

 #### Comparison
-Variables can be compared for equality `==`, less than `<`, and greater than `>`.
+Variables can be compared for equality `==`, `!=`, less than `<`, and greater than `>`.
 0 indicates false and 1 indicates true.
-Comparisons can be done in loop and if conditions.
-Comparisons will be evaluated after both sides of the comparison have evaluated.
+Comparisons can be done in while loop and if conditions, as well as have their result assigned to variables and memory.
+Comparisons will be evaluated after both sides of the operator have evaluated.

     isZero = xposition == 0;
+    isNotZero = xposition != 0;
     aboveOne = xposition > 1;
     if isZero {
         xposition = 1;